 Employment Commission's website, the Virginia Workforce Connection.
-To ensure a broad audience is reached, positions are also posted through job search sites, associations, distributed to partners and local directors, and posted on the Virginia Career Works -

-Shenandoah Valley web site and social media channels.
-Notices of open positions with SVWDB are posted until the application deadline is attained and all periods for filing an
+To ensure a broad audience is reached, positions are also posted through job search sites, associations, distributed to partners and local directors, and posted on the Virginia Career Works - Shenandoah Valley website and social media channels.
+Notices of open positions with SVWDB are posted until the application deadline is attained and all periods for filing an application are of such length to ensure a broad range of candidates can view the notice and apply for the position.

-SVWDB brings together a team of staff and board members to review applications, conduct interviews and make recommendations for hiring.
+SVWDB brings together a team of staff and board members to review applications, conduct interviews, and make recommendations for hiring.
 The Chief Executive Officer makes the final decision in the hiring process.
 The SVWDB subscribes to the "Equal Employment Opportunity" provision of law.